What are Some Important Qualities of a Good Boss?

 Everybody is better at some things than others.
 A good boss seeks to understand how to put an employee’s capabilities to the best use.
 A bad boss puts people where they are needed because there is work to be done.

-It happens.
-Sometimes an employee is just not working out.
-A good boss quickly addresses the problem.
+It happens, sometimes an employee is just not working out and is causing trouble for everyone else.
+A good boss quickly addresses the troublesome employee.
 Perhaps moving them to a better job fit.
-If all else fails then a good boss knows that it is better for both parties if the problem employee left the company.
-A bad boss keeps the bad employee around for far too long.
+If all else fails then a good boss knows that it is better for both parties if the troublesome employee left the company.
+A bad boss keeps the troublesome employee around for far too long.
 Bad bosses don’t want to face any conflict and would prefer to hide from problems.

 A good boss understands you have an outside life, family, and other commitments.
 A good boss responds to your emails, requests to review your reports, or obtain answers to your questions, all in a timely manner.
 A bad boss likes to yell at you, make unreasonable demands on your time, and always has an excuse for why they did not have time for your requests, yet fails to understand why you did not get their requests done on time.